OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 The anchoring equation is specified as follows:

 .. literalinclude:: test_model2.json
-    :lines: 94
+    :lines: 94-101

 Q1 is the anchoring outcome and the list contains all anchored factors.
 In the example this is just fac1.
 If you don't want to anchor the latent factors, simply omit the anchoring part in the model dictionary.
+The other options are as follows:

+- ``"center``: Default False.
+If True, the observed anchoring outcome is subtracted from the anchored factors.
+This only make sense, if the anchoring loading was normalized to 0 and the anchoring intercept was normalized to zero.
+The main reason for using this option is age-anchoring, where you want the factors to have the scale of mental age, but want to get rid of the age-trend.
+- ``"use_controls"``: Whether the control variables used in the measurement equations should also be used in the anchoring equations.
+Default False.
+This is mainly there to support the CHS example model and will probably not be set to True in any real application.
+- ``"use_constant"``: Whether the anchoring equation should have a constant.
+Default False.
+This is mainly there to support the CHS example model and will probably not be set to True in any real application.
+- ``"free_loadings"``: If true, the loadings are estimated, otherwise they are fixed to one.
+In general, fixing the loading of an anchoring equation means, that no further normalizations of scale are needed for that factor in that period.
+Default False.

 The "general" section of the model dictionary:
 **********************************************